MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-the-cache.md

 This is particularly important in hybrid deployments with hard disk drives.
 If the active working set exceeds the size of the cache, or if the active working set drifts too quickly, read cache misses will increase and writes will need to be de-staged more aggressively, hurting overall performance.

-If you believe your cache may be too small, you can use the built-in Performance Monitor (PerfMon.exe) utility in Windows to inspect the rate of cache misses.
-Specifically, you should compare the **Cache Miss Reads/sec** from the **Cluster Storage Hybrid Disk** counter set to the overall read IOPS of your deployment.
+You can use the built-in Performance Monitor (PerfMon.exe) utility in Windows to inspect the rate of cache misses.
+Specifically, you can compare the **Cache Miss Reads/sec** from the **Cluster Storage Hybrid Disk** counter set to the overall read IOPS of your deployment.
 Each "Hybrid Disk" corresponds to one capacity drive.

-For example, in this screenshot, 2 cache drives are bound to 4 capacity drives (1:2 ratio), resulting in 4 "Hybrid Disk" object instances per server.
+For example, 2 cache drives bound to 4 capacity drives results in 4 "Hybrid Disk" object instances per server.

 ![Performance-Monitor](media/understand-the-cache/PerfMon.png)